 Midway through the 1975 season, Bibby was traded to the Cleveland Indians as part of the deal that brought Gaylord Perry to Texas.
 Before the 1978 season, he became a free agent and signed with the Pittsburgh Pirates.
 He went 12-4 for the club in 1979 as the team reached the World Series.
-He started Games Four and Seven, as the Pirates defeated the Baltimore Orioles.
-The next year, he again won 19 games against only 6 losses and made the only All-Star appearance of his career.
+He started Games 4 and 7, as the Pirates defeated the Baltimore Orioles.
+The next year, he again won 19 games, against only 6 losses, and made the only All-Star appearance of his career.
 On May 19th of the following year, against the Atlanta Braves, he gave up a lead-off single to Terry Harper before retiring the next 27 batters, recording another one-hitter.